-Intrusion Detections and Prevention Systems (IDP) can be a very effective way of blocking inbound hacking, especially when they feed into a Security Information and Event Management (SIEM) or Security Operations Centre (SOC), to provide patterns of behaviour.
+Intrusion Detections and Prevention Systems work especially well when they feed into a Security Information and Event Management (SIEM) or Security Operations Centre (SOC), to provide patterns of behaviour.
 Current IDPs are much more advanced than early models, which were simple, pattern-matching engines against packets.
 The simplicity of the early generations resulted in low performance, false alarms, and difficulty using the local security intelligence generated by the IDP.

 Modern IDPs act more like virtual patching systems.
 When configured correctly, they are able to understand the vulnerability of the services they are protecting, and selectively apply blocking to malicious traffic.
 Some modern IDPs can also ingest real time global threat intelligence, so that organisations can benefit from a worldwide network of intrusion detection sensors, allowing organisations to block the IPs of hackers, before they even start scanning.

 IDPs can generate a rich feed of local threat intelligence for use in a SIEM or a SOC.
 Attackers follow a predictable ‘Cyber Kill Chain of identifying assets before scanning for vulnerabilities and attempting to exploit them.
 This early warning can tell us a lot about an attacker and what they’re interested in.
 When a high level of confidence that the traffic is not legitimate has been reached, the IDP, the SIEM, or a SOC operator can automatically or manually adjust firewall rules to block the attacker.